Why Small to Mid-size Nonprofits Are Turning to Fractional Fundraising

 Except…

+Sarah had never fundraised before.
 And neither she nor the Executive Director really understood what fundraising required.
 They thought it was about planning events and writing grants.

 How hard could it be?